 MP for Dumfries and Galloway

 John Cooper is a Conservative MP for Dumfries and Galloway, first elected in 2024.
-He serves on the Business and Trade Committee and the Sub-Committee on Economic Security, Arms and Export Controls (from 2025-03-05), and he previously sat on the Finance (No. 2) Bill committee in early 2026, indicating a focus on business and economic matters.
+He sits on the Business and Trade Committee and the Sub-Committee on Economic Security, Arms and Export Controls, and has previously served on the Finance (No. 2) Bill committee in early 2026.

 Generated 21 February 2026